indieSoftware/DemoArchitecture/DemoApp/README.md

 ### Constants

 Constants are defined in the files located in the `Constants` folder of the embedded framework `Shared`.
 They are all tailored into a struct called `Const` where extensions add additional sub-structs for specific types.
 Reference them like `Const.myType.myConst`.

+### Configurations

+For using different URLs, tokens, model, etc. for the different potential server modes (develop, staging, production) `Config.plist` files are provided.
+They are located in the subfolders in `Resources` matching the corresponding modes.
+During the build phase the correct file depending on the selected scheme is copied to the `Generated` folder and then included into the bundle.
+Theferfore, never modify the generated file, but the original in the resources folder.

+The configuration is parsed from the `plist` file into a model located in the `Configuration` folder of the embedded framework `Shared`.
+So, when modifying the config file also modify the `ConfigModel` to match the changes and don't forget to alter also the other configuration files for the other modes.

+The configuration file is also used for providing test flags for debugging.
+The config model has a `testFlags` dictionary with flags for specific test cases.
+The `testFlags` dictionary is optional so it can be dropped for the production build and not risking to provide sensitive debug data in the release binary.

 ### Localized text